 Click on any picture to see it larger.

 From Infrastructure Fund in final 2013 State Budget

 From Infrastructure Fund in final 2014 State Budget

 |Dili airport (RDTL)||0||0||5.6||53.6||68.9||30.6||100.0+|

 to rehabilitate Dili airport runway.

-In July 2012, IFC approved an two-year, $1.5 million project to support Timor-Leste's development of the PPP for Dili airport.
+In July 2012, IFC approved an two-year, $1.5 million project to support Timor-Leste's development of the PPP for Nicolau Lobato airport in Dili.
 IFC's advisory services will cover all pre-investment activities.